Norman Cota: North Africa

 At the outbreak of the American entry into World War II, he was the G-2 Officer (Intelligence) and then G-3 Officer (Plans and Training) of the 1st Infantry Division from March 1941 until June 1942, during which time he was promoted again, this time to the temporary rank of colonel, on December 13, 1941.
 In June 1942, he was promoted to chief of staff of the division, a position he held until February 1943.

 In that same month, right after his involvement in the Allied invasion of North Africa, under the command of Major General Terry Allen, he prepared a report which included suggested revisions to the task organization of assault divisions, and his recommendations were adopted during preparations for Operation Husky, the codename for the Allied invasion of Sicily.
 He was promoted to the one-star general officer rank of brigadier general in the Army of the United States (AUS) on February 2, 1943 and was quickly sent to the United Kingdom, where he served as the American advisor to the Combined Operations Division of the European Theater of Operations (ETO).
 In that capacity, Cota helped supervise the training for amphibious landing operations.

 Operation Overlord

-As a major advisor in Operation Overlord, he was made the assistant division commander of the 29th Infantry Division, which was designated to land at Omaha Beach during the Battle of Normandy.
+As a major advisor in Operation Overlord, he was made the assistant division commander (ADC) of the 29th Infantry Division, which was designated to land at Omaha Beach during the Battle of Normandy.
 The 29th Division, a National Guard formation nicknamed the "Blue and Gray", was commanded by his fellow West Point classmate, Major General Charles H. Gerhardt.
 During the planning for D-Day, he opposed daylight landings, believing a pre-dawn assault would stand a better chance of success.
 A year before the invasion, at the Conference on Landing Assaults, Cota had argued in favor of striving for tactical surprise: